 As far as the effect of the inner forces of capitalism is concerned it is not necessary to go deeply into this.
-We would only like to remark that just because of the lack of a boom before the crisis the inner forces of capitalism were more effective in England than in Germany or America, where as a result of the tremendous extension of fixed capital before the crisis there was a tremendous unused capacity for production in industry which restricted the renewal and expansion of fixed capital, the building of factories, etc. Therefore, in England at the present time there is a much greater expansion of fixed capital, renewal of machinery, rationalisation, building of new factories, than in the other industrial countries.
+We would only like to remark that just because of the lack of a boom before the crisis the inner forces of capitalism were more effective in England than in Germany or America, where as a result of the tremendous extension of fixed capital before the crisis there was a tremendous unused capacity for production in industry which restricted the renewal and expansion of fixed capital, the building of factories, etc. Therefore, in England at the present time there is a much greater expansion of fixed capital, re-